What to Expect in Marriage Based Green Card Application

 5. Copies of Prior Filings

-If you are one of our very prepared clients, youwill come to your Case Start meeting with these documents and all other "homework" ready.
-In advance of your meeting, we will grant you and your spouse login access to our file sharing system.
-This lets you upload the items as they become available and keeps everyone informed.
+If you are one of our very prepared clients, you will come to your Case Start meeting with these documents and all other "homework" ready.
+In advance of your meeting, we will grant you and your spouse login access to our secure file sharing system.
+This lets you upload the evidence as it becomes available and keeps everyone informed.

 Step 4: Receipt Notices from the USCIS - Day 30We receive receipt notices for each petition/application filed for you.
 You also receive a copy directly from the USCIS.
 We share the correspondence with you via our secure file sharing system.
 We put your case numbers into our online portfolio to keep track of the activity on your petitions.

-Step 5: Biometrics Appointment - Day 60Our foreign national will be invited to come to a local Application Support Center to have biometrics taken.
+Step 5: Biometrics Appointment - Day 60-90Our foreign national will be invited to come to a local Application Support Center to have biometrics taken.
 Biometrics includes fingerprints, signature and photograph.
 Look good on picture day, because this is the picture that will appear on your travel document, employment authorization document and green card!
-This shouldn't taken more than 15 minutes.
+This shouldn't take more than 30 minutes.
 We discourage you from missing this appointment!

-Step 6: Employment and Travel Authorization Documents Arrive - Day 90Unceremoniously, your employment and travel documents arrive in the mail around the 75th day after filing and the 90th day after starting on our journey together.
+Step 6: Employment and Travel Authorization Documents Arrive - Day 180Unceremoniously, your employment and travel documents arrive in the mail around the 180th day after filing of your petitions and starting on our journey together.
 If your processing time is longer, it is because you didn't include something in that original filing package that the USCIS considers "initial evidence".
 Failure to submit all required "initial evidence" back in the beginning will halt all processing of all of your applications until you respond to the USCIS Requests for Evidence.
 The great thing about this stage is that now you can 1) apply for a Social Security Number and a 2) Driver's License.
 Your public transportation days are nearing an end!

-Once you ahve your Employment Authorization Document in hand, you will make a personal visit to the local Social Security Office to apply for a Social Security Number.
+Once you have your Employment Authorization Document in hand, you will make a personal visit to the local Social Security Office to apply for a Social Security Number and the MVA or DMV.

-Step 7: Interview at the USCIS - Day 120 - 180Now you and your honey will be invited to an interview at the local USCIS office.
-All Maryland applicants are interviewed in the Baltimore District Office.
-All Virginia and DC applicants are interviewed in the Washington District Office in Fairfax, VA.
+Step 7: Interview at the USCIS - Day 365Now you and your honey will be invited to an interview at the local USCIS office.
 Assuming your evidence is strong and you have your trusty lawyer sitting by your side, you should be interviewed together.
-If your evidence is weak, you have a history of fraud, or your public records don't match your statements, then you could have separate interviews.
+Togetherness reduces the stress level of the interview.
+If you have some challenging facts i.e. your evidence is weak, you have an immigration history that hints of "alternate facts" or actual fraud, or your public records don't match your statements, then you could have separate interviews.
 That can add to your stress level.